-Now that, your deleted posts and pages are restored in local site, it’s time to move them to the live site.
+Now that, your deleted posts and pages are restored to the local site, it’s time to move them to the live site.

-We’ll do it manually by coying the posts one by one.
+We’ll do it manually by copying the posts one by one.
 But don’t worry, it’ll take just a few clicks.

-Once the content editor opens, click on the 3 dots ‘Options‘, and scroll down to ‘Copy all content‘ option and click on it.
+Once the content editor opens, click on the 3 dots ‘Options‘, scroll down to the ‘Copy all content’ option, and click on it.

 That’s it!
 You just copied the whole content in the post.

 Next, login to your live WordPress website.
 After that, go to Posts > Add New.
-Then, paste it in content area (paragraph block) by pressing Ctrl+V in Windows computer or Command-V in Mac.
+Then, paste it into the content area (paragraph block) by pressing Ctrl+V on a Windows computer or Command-V on Mac.

 Now your content will be added.

-After that, copy the post title as well from the local site and paste in the site.
+After that, copy the post title as well from the local site and paste it to the site.
 Then, click on the ‘Save Draft‘ option.

 That’s all!
 Your WordPress article is restored.
 Now, you can edit, make changes and publish the post again.